-The combined company stands to deliver more clean energy choices, more investments in the community, and a commitment to good, secure jobs, as well as affordable prices and best-in-class service.
+The combined company will deliver more for people across the region: more clean energy choices, more investment in the community, and a commitment to good, secure jobs – all with affordable prices and service you can count on.

 Q: Why areAltaGas and Washington Gas combining?

 A: AltaGas and Washington Gas share a vision for more growth and jobs in the region, more clean energy choices, and the continued reliable service you can count on.
 Washington Gas is a proven provider of safe, reliable, affordable natural gas.
 It will continue to operate as a standalone utility headquartered in Washington, D.C., with the same complement of dedicated employees, while also assisting in the management of AltaGas’ U.S. regulated utilities.
 AltaGas has a track record of great customer service, a broad geographic reach, expertise in natural gas infrastructure and power generation, and experience building and operating gas, power, wind, hydro and battery storage facilities.
 Together, AltaGas and Washington Gas will help shape a company committed to offering reliable service at affordable rates to customers in the D.C. area.